Religious Studies/Theology (B.A.)

 Seton Hill’s Religious Studies/Theology Program also provides experiential learning and opportunities for interreligious dialogue through:

-- Trips to local and regional worship centers
+- Trips to local and regional worship centers of various faith traditions

 - Internships in local pastoral settings

 - Research partnerships with faculty